Political families of the Philippines: Philippine laws

+Sangguniang Kabataan Reform Law

 In 2016, the Sangguniang Kabataan Reform Law (Republic Act No. 10742) was signed into law, which made some significant changes to the Sangguniang Kabataan (SK).
 It changed the age of the council from 15 to 17 years old to 18 to 24 years old and it forbids individuals from seeking a youth council appointment who is closer than the second degree of consanguinity (have the same grandparents) from any elected or appointed official in the same area.

 It is the first Philippine law with an anti-political dynasty restriction for elected positions, as stipulated by the 1987 Philippine Constitution.

+Bangsamoro Electoral Code

+In the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), the Bangsamoro Transition Authority legislated an anti-dynasty rule in the Bangsamoro Autonomy Act No. 35, known as the Bangsamoro Electoral Code.
+The law was enacted in March 2023 and approved by the Commission on Elections (COMELEC) on April 17, 2024.
+According to Section 3 (d) in Article IV of the Bangsamoro Electoral Code, "Nominees submitted by the RPPP [regional parliamentary political party] shall not be related to each other within the second degree of consanguinity or affinity."

 Proposed legislation

 Several bills have been filed in relation to the prohibition of political dynasties, and are currently pending to be approved by the Congress.
 Many have called for Congress to pass the Anti-Dynasty Law, but this bill has been passed over by each Congress since 1987.

+In 2001, Bayan Muna filed an anti-dynasty bill in the 12th Congress.

+In 2010, Bayan Muna Representative Teddy Casiño and others filed House Bill 3413 in the 15th Congress.
+The bill proposed a ban on political dynasties on the municipal, city, and provincial levels.
+It was the first anti-dynasty bill to be tackled on the committee level when a hearing for the bill was held on June 1, 2011.
+None of the political parties attended the hearing.

 On January 24, 2011, Senator Miriam Defensor Santiago filed Senate Bill 2649, which prohibits political dynasties from holding or running for elected local government positions.
 The bill disqualifies the following candidates from running for local government positions: